barbaraisabelvieira/blogposts/_posts/2022-02-04-welcome-to-the-certificate-hell.md

 The browser will get the certificate and check if the certificate is indeed valid, i.e., the browser checks:
 1. If the CA digital signature of the certificate is valid (more about validity of digital signatures can be found [here](https://en.wikipedia.org/wiki/Digital_signature))
 2. If the certificate is indeed issued to `google.com`.
-This is a fundamental check and if the URL your trying to access doesn't match with the Common Name in the certificate (or is specified in the SAN fields), the certificate won't be validated by the browser.
+This is a fundamental check and if the URL you're trying to access doesn't match with the Common Name in the certificate (or isn't specified in the SAN fields), the certificate won't be validated by the browser.
 3. If the current date is within the range in which the certificate is valid.
 4. If the certificate has not been revoked by the CA. Revoked certificates must be completely discarded.
 5. That all the certificates in the **trust chain** of Google's certificate satisfy the properties above (i.e., the sub-CA certificate and the CA certificate itself are also validated in the same way)